hanl00/software-retina/readme.md

 ## Software-retina

+### How to install?

+Software retina can be installed using:

+    pip install software-retina

 ### What is a software retina?

 A software retina is made up of n-number of nodes that follows the density distribution of photoreceptor cells (rods and cones) found in the human retina.